-Last year, I posted about seeing a visual quote of a Transformers shot in Tangled/Rapunzel and in Rango.
+A few years back, I posted about seeing a visual quote of a Transformers shot in Tangled/Rapunzel and another in Rango.
 Since then I have found

 Here are the original three that got me started: